-Bed and Breakfast (B&B) - accommodation usually offered in someone's private home.
-There will be a small number of rooms to rent, the guests are accommodated in private bedrooms with private bathrooms.
+Bed and Breakfast (B&B) - accommodation with small number of rooms.
+The guests are accommodated in private bedrooms with private bathrooms.
 Breakfast is served in the bedroom, a dining room, or the host's kitchen.
 The typically breakfast in a B&B is coffee (cappuccino) or tea, a cornetto (croissant) and fette biscottate with jam.

-Farmhouses (agriturismi) - is a style of vacationing in farm house resorts.
-An agriturismo vacation is suitable for the whole family and some places can even be very romantic or luxurious.
+Farmhouses (agriturismi) - An agriturismo vacation is suitable for the whole family and some places can even be very romantic or luxurious.
 You can buy products produced on the farm such as eggs, honey, marmalade, cheese, wine and olive oil.

-Rooms (affittacamere) - means room rental.
+Rooms (affittacamere) - Room rental.
 In this case the owner is only renting rooms with bathroom without serving any breakfast.